ParkinsonLab/MetaPro/README.md

     RPKM_cutoff: for reporting purposes.
 It's the minimum RPKM value for a taxa to have representation
     rRNA_chunk_size: This parameter sets the number of sequences in each chunk of the rRNA removal step.
 Setting this value high will reduce the amount of files created, but the step will run slower.
 (1-100000, due to infernal's safe limits)
     GA_chunksize: This parameter sets the number of sequences in each chunk of the Gene Annotation step.
-    filter_stringency: values: "high", or "low".  used to control the filter settings in rRNA removal.
+    filter_stringency: values: high, or low.  used to control the filter settings in rRNA removal.
+    DNA_DB_mode: values: chocophlan, or custom.
+This setting tells MetaPro whether to use the existing GA database (ChocoPhlAn), or expect a custom user-provided database.

+## Labels
+---
+Labels are how MetaPro names each stage.
+In cases where users want to test different settings in GA/TA/EC, or to try a battery of trials using the same data, we now let users name their stages in customized ways: